 We Have Reserves: One of the main reasons, coupled with Humans Are Warriors and Zerg Rush, and the already steep cost in the lives of the Royal Guards, why Celestia fled: Even if they had ten times the number of Guards they had, the humans still have a pool of about seven billion potential recruits, and could drown them in numbers alone.

 You Can't Go Home Again: As of The Longest Day, everypony who was part of the EFH has been effectively banished from Ponyville.
-To say nothing of all the ponies who were left behind when Celestia pulled Equestria out of our world.
+To say nothing of all the ponies who were left behind when Celestia pulled Equestria out of Earth.

 Zerg Rush: Humanity suffers ten casualties for every pony killed, but their sheer numerical superiority gives them a fighting chance, and ultimately allows them to win handily.

-Celestia also notes that most of the troops fighting in South Africa are not humanity's finest soldiers, and were fighting out of their element, and with inferior equipment.
-If it had been a better fighting force, the price for the ponies might have been far steeper than it already was.
+Celestia also notes that most of the troops fighting in South Africa are not humanity's finest soldiers, being poorly trained rookies that were fighting out of their element, and with inferior equipment.
+If it had been a better trained and equipped fighting force, the price for the ponies might have been far steeper than it already was.